chin-herng/chin-herng.github.io/docs/cs1231s-discrete-structures/index.rst

     tutorial-1/index

-I intend to post write-ups for each of the 11 tutorials in the Semester 1 iteration of CS1231S.
-A write-up consists of reviews of lecture contents that are relevant for the tutorial, as well as solutions to the tutorial questions.
-It is possible that I interleave reviews of lecture contents and discussions of tutorial questions for ease of discussion throughout the tutorial.
-Each write-up more or less describes how I will usually host my physical tutorial sessions.

 Below is an overview of the course, followed by some advice for students taking the course.

 Overview
 ________

 CS1231S is one of the first CS-coded courses every NUS Computer Science undergraduate will ever take that doesn't involve any coding.
 Instead, this course dives into the area of discrete mathematics, which is (up to some exceptions) essentially the intersection between computer science and mathematics.
-In MIT, this equivalent course seems to be "Mathematics for Computer Science", though that course covers many more equally important topics which we couldn't fit into CS1231S (e.g. asymptotic analysis).
+In MIT, the equivalent course seems to be "Mathematics for Computer Science", though that course covers many more equally important topics which we couldn't fit into CS1231S (e.g. asymptotic analysis).
 The NUS Mathematics Department offers an equivalent course known as MA1100 Basic Discrete Mathematics.
 The key difference between CS1231S and MA1100 lies on the topics covered towards the end of the semester.
 MA1100 goes into number theory, while CS1231S specialises into graph theory, which is in fact a lot more relevant to the field of computer science in general.

 This course has two main objectives: